 Once upon a time, way back in my trail snob days, I thought of Missouri as part of a massive mountain biking void comprising the core of our continent.
-But while on a road trip, desperate to ride, I tossed aside my prejudice and looked for the best ride I could hit within a few miles of I-70.
+But while on a road trip, desperate to ride, I tossed aside my prejudice and looked for the best mountain bike trails I could hit within a few miles of I-70.
 Well, shut my mouth; the Show Me State showed me some serious singletrack challenge and fun.

 Since then, I have schemed and maneuvered to have to travel to, or pass through, Missouri whenever possible just to sink my knobbies into the wonderful singletrack, ranging from ledgy and technical to fast and flowy.
 This “middle” state is anything but middling with its fat tire offerings; here’s a fab five that provide an excellent cross section of Missouri mountain biking:

 An original IMBA epic, the Berryman Trail serves up 24 miles of fast and furious singletrack for hammering cranks through a beautiful hardwood forest.
 There are no huge climbs, but all the smaller ups and downs add up, and completing the entire loop will be both refreshing and satisfying.
 It can get hot, humid, and buggy, so avoid midsummer and bring plenty of water.